Overview

 Symptoms of multiple sclerosis

-Some recent studies show that there may be a link between bipolar disorder and MS, a disabling neurological disease caused by the immune system attacking the protective myelin sheath coating the nerve fibers in the central nervous system.
+Some recent studies show that there may be a link between bipolar disorder and MS, a disabling neurological disease caused by the immune system attacking the defensive myelin sheath coating the nerve fibers in the central nervous system.
 MS affects people differently and can be challenging to predict, but symptoms may include:

 • Blurred or double vision